ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> A pattern has emerged in many Shapeless derivation libraries that introduce
-A> "hints" with a default `implicit`
-A>
 A> Sebuah pola yang muncul pada banya pustaka derivasi Shapeless yang memperkenalkan
 A> "petunjuk" dengan `implicit` default
 A>